Clinical Trials and Research

 This link provides more information.

-Please contact Dr Robin Jones at the Royal Marsden Hospital in London to register for this trial.
+Please contact Dr Robin Jones at the Royal Marsden Hospital to register for this trial.

 Avapritinib vs Regorafenib in unresectable or metastatic GIST.